rwaldron/popcorn.sequence/readme.markdown

 	// TODO: Add sequence.listen() example

-## For seamless playback, besure to wrap playback in a "canplaythrough" event callback
+## For seamless playback, be sure to wrap playback in a "canplaythrough" event callback

 Todo: